gollum18/720s-13ARR/BIOS/README.md

 # LEGAL NOTICE
 You assume all responsibilty for using these files and become liable for any damages that may result by doing so.
 These files are provided AS-IS and are not provided under any warranty implied or express.
-These filkes are Copyright Lenovo.
+These files are Copyright &copy; Lenovo.
 Any attempt to dissasemble, modify, or reverse engineer them may result in legal issues with Lenovo.
 I am merely providing them, unaltered and in their original state, so that as a last resort, you may recover your bricked laptop using a serial programmer or BIOS flasher.

 ## BIOS
 Contains BIOS files for the 720s-13ARR.
 These files were extracted from the fd files found in Lenovos original installers for the BIOS updates.